-How can we encourage the founding scientists to remain committed?
+How to keep the founding scientists committed?

 Serial entrepreneur that combines strong managerial, technological, product development and fund-raising experience in biotechnology.
 He raised more than €80 million over the course of his career and has had numerous successes in the sale and initial public offering of biotechnology companies.

 Eric Halioua is President and CEO of PDC*line Pharma, a clinical-stage biotech company that develops a new class of therapeutic cancer vaccines based on a line of Plasmacytoid Dendritic cells (PDC*line).

 He is as well Board member of the biotechnology company Bioxodes (Belgium), HairClone (UK) and member of the strategic advisory board of Innobiochips (France).

 He was CEO at Promethera Biosciences, under his leadership the company raised successfully more than 65M€ in capital, grants and loans.
 He is co-Inventor of the first GMP approved mobile manufacturing unit for cell therapy.

 Eric is as well co-founder of three biotechnology companies called Myosix, Murigenetics and Digital-Orthopaedics: